Get your team started in minutes

 Everything you need is in one place.
 You don’t have to spend hours switching between blog posts and YouTube videos.

-• You don’t need to be an expert :
+• You do not need to be an expert :

 Whether you’ve used Kubernetes before or not, the steps are written in plain language.
 It’s friendly to beginners.